What you need to know about PrEP

 • Blood will also be drawn from your arm and will be sent to the lab.
 The lab will:

-+ double check for HIV again
++ double check your HIV status again

 + check for kidney function

-• Return after a month.
+• You return to see us after a month.

 • If blood results from the lab show you are HIV positive or that your kidney function is bad: you stop PrEP immediately.